aarush-ittan/DAA-PRACTICAL-2021/README.md

  Application:

- a)Selection sort almost always outperforms bubble sort and gnome sort. b)Can be useful when memory write is a costly operation c)While selection sort is preferable to insertion sort in terms of number of writes (Θ(n) swaps versus Ο(n^2) swaps). d)This can be important if writes are significantly more expensive than reads, such as with EEPROM or Flash memory, where every write lessens the lifespan of the memory.
+ 1. Selection sort almost always outperforms bubble sort and gnome sort.
+ 2. Can be useful when memory write is a costly operation
+ 3. While selection sort is preferable to insertion sort in terms of number of writes (Θ(n) swaps versus Ο(n^2) swaps).

  ## Insertion
  Complexity: